intro-to-research/intro-to-research.github.io/_pages/how.md

 If you have a limited relation to the potential adviser (e.g., having taken just 1 large-enrollment course with the adviser, and they don't know you by name), it is greatly helpful -- although not required -- if you can do some "homework" to learn about the types of problems they work on before you speak with them.
 This is mostly possible by reading their website (hopefully they have one) and reading the titles of their papers (or the entire paper if possible).
 Depending on the relation, I'd recommend spending at most two days on this prep-work.
 The goal is just to become a little more familiar with the terms and types of problems, so that it's a more fruitful and meaningful conversation with the adviser.
 This groundwork will help you self-determine your own interests, but don't dwell on this steps too much or place unhealthy pre-requisites for yourself.
 Heck, the adviser might not even have any available research opportunities.

 **NO RELATION:**
-If you have no relation to the potential adviser (e.g., they work at a different university), then it's much more necessary to have read their works and to be prepared for the type of research that you are hoping for them to engage with you on.
+If you have no relation to the potential adviser (e.g., they work at a different university and you have no shared connections), then it's much more necessary to have read their works and to be prepared for the type of research that you are hoping for them to engage with you on.

-**(B) READ/SKIM PAPERS**

- For example, if you're already on good terms with the adviser, you can naturally have a pleasant, friendly conversation.

-Reading research papers can be a non-obvious and difficult task, one that can take a while to become effective.
-Please see our section on this further down in this webpage.
-In short, please do not feel intimidated by or obligated to read an adviser's papers ahead of time; in fact, just reading their paper titles and doing a few web searches can be a tremendous help.
+[Yonathan Bisk has a great page](https://yonatanbisk.com/emailing_professors.html) that details some aspects about emailing professors.

+Once you have spoken with an adviser about potential projects, the expectation is that you two might work together.
+During these initial stages, or before you even initiate conversation with them, it is extremely helpful to read/skim tons of papers concerning the problem or specific project.
+This will not only help you catch up and learn about the area, but it'll help you determine if it's something you truly find interesting.

 **DON'T BE SHY OR INTIMIDATED**
 It is highly rewarding and fun to help a student navigate the process of research, and to introduce them to their first research experiences -- even if that means connecting the student with other professors who work on topics that are better aligned with the student's.
 The bottom line is that if you are interested in research, please do not be shy at all when reaching out to others for opportunities!
 Do not feel obligated to have well-understood an entire field or problem ahead of time; if everyone waited to master a field or problem before they embark on researching it, then no research and advances would ever occur.
 Students are a huge driving force behind a majority of research in the world, and we welcome everyone who is interested -- regardless of one's background.

+**(B) READ/SKIM PAPERS**

+Reading research papers can be a non-obvious and difficult task, one that can take a while to become effective.
+Please see our section on this further down in this webpage.
+In short, please do not feel intimidated by or obligated to read an adviser's papers ahead of time; in fact, just reading their paper titles and doing a few web searches can be a tremendous help.

+If you're just starting out in a new field (e.g., NLP), you must first learn what are the premiere research venues for publication.
+In Computer Science, conferences are the gold standard for disseminating research findings, not journals.

+**IDENTIFY THE TOP-TIER CONFERENCES**
+You can do this by looking at where prolific researchers in the field tend to publish.
+A professor's list of publications is usually located on their website, along with Google Scholar or Semantic Scholar.
+For AI-related fields, you can visit [https://aideadlin.es/?sub=ML,NLP,SP](https://aideadlin.es/?sub=ML,NLP,SP).
+For context, each field tends to have just 3-4 "top-tier" conferences.

+[TODO: mention skimming paper titles, tutorials, workshops, shared tasks, course syllabi]

 - Identify top-tier conferences (even if it’s not where you’ll submit, good to know what’s being done)